qdang2025/Lab2/README.md

-Plz reed mi for the frickin love of god
+Plz reed mi for the frickin love of god!